 You are about to move into a new home, so you need to bring necessities and a few items to make your stay in campus housing more comfortable and enjoyable.
 We hope these lists of “Things You Can Bring” and “Things You Cannot Bring” help you make informed decisions about what to pack.

 As you are gathering your items, keep in mind that you will have roommates and/or suitemates who will also bring a carload of belongings.
 Please refer to the Residence Life Handbook for clarification on any items.Cancel

 Please note: Bedrooms are designed for one television and one 4.0 cubic foot refrigerator.

 A St. John’s University identification card is necessary in order for students to move in.
-While there will be an opportunity to obtain a StormCard during Orientation and Move-In, we strongly urge students who are able to come to campus prior to move-in to do so in order to get their StormCard.
+While there will not be an opportunity to obtain a StormCard during Move-In, we strongly urge students who are able to come to campus prior to move-in to do so in order to get their StormCard.

 On the Queens Campus, StormCards are processed at the Public Safety Office located on Goethals Avenue outside Gate 6.
 If you are near campus and wish to obtain your StormCard, please visit Monday through Thursday from 7:30 a.m. to 4:30 p.m. or Fridays from 7:30 a.m. to 3 p.m.
 If you have questions about your StormCard, please contact Public Safety at 718-990-6257.

 On the Staten Island Campus, Stormcards are processed at the Public Safety Office, located in Spellman Hall.
 If you are near campus and wish to obtain your StormCard, please visit anytime or day.
 If you have questions about your StormCard, please contact Public Safety at 718-390-4487.

 It is important that we have all the necessary contact information in the event of an emergency.
 Residence Life requires students to register emergency contact names and phone numbers and missing person contact names and phone numbers.